 The theatre that has the most beautiful lobby is the Los Angeles Theatre in Downtown.
 This theatre was built in 1931 and truly feels like a movie palace.
-Like most of the original movie palaces it no longer shows movies on a regular basis.
-However, through events like Last Remaining Seats you can enjoy classic movies on screen here.
+As most of the original movie palaces, it no longer shows movies on a regular basis.
+However, through events like Last Remaining Seats, you can enjoy classic movies on screen here.

 The Theatre at Ace Hotel

-Westwood Village has the Fox theatre and the Bruin theatre.
+Westwood Village has the Fox theatre and the Bruin Theatre.
 Both theatres feel and look very old on the inside and are not very majestic at all.
 However, they are both filled with strong ties to Hollywood.
-These theatres are a popular place for movie premieres.
-Thanks to Citi Private Pass I got to attend the Battle of the Sexes premiere and after party!
+These theatres are popular places for movie premieres.
+Thanks to Citi Private Pass I got to attend the Battle of the Sexes premiere and after-party!
 The Bruin theatre is where Margot Robbie goes to the movies in Once Upon a Time In Hollywood.

 The Million Dollar Theatre

-The Million Dollar Theatre is another one of the movie palaces in Downtown.
-I recently came here to watch Hocus Pocus as part of Cinema Phantasmagoria.
+The Million Dollar Theatre is another one of the movie palaces located in Downtown LA.
+I recently came here to watch Hocus Pocus as part of Cinema Phantasmagoria through Street Food Cinema.
 The theatre built in 1918 makes you feel like you have stepped back in time.